bSchnepp/Feral/sec/README.md

 No matter the case, security should always be a high priority, especially when you don't have complete control of every possible interaction a given machine might make.

+There's a lot of dangerous things out there, and since we're the OS, it's our job to deal with it as best we can.

 ## Additional things?